nagarajan-ck/Neighbourhood-Map/README.md

 ## REQUIREMENTS

-The application requires a latest internet browser and a working internet connection to load the map and also retrieve Wikipedia articles about it.
+The application requires a latest internet browser(Google Chrome recommended) and a working internet connection to load the map and also retrieve Wikipedia articles about it.

 ## RUNNING THE APP